DonHulieo/lua-style-guide/README.md

 ### Variables

-One of Lua's strengths is it's dynamic typing and as such, it is important to name variables descriptively & unambiguously.
+One of Lua's strengths is its dynamic typing and as such, it is important to name variables descriptively & unambiguously.
-> As a general rule, a variable should be more descriptive as it's scope gets larger.
+> As a general rule, a variable should be more descriptive as its scope gets larger.
 Using `i` and `k` inside a `for` loop is fine, but using them to describe a global variable is not.
 >
-> Variables should be named using `snake_case`, with global variables using `UPPER_SNAKE_CASE`[^1].
+> Variables should be named using `snake_case`, with *global* variables using `UPPER_SNAKE_CASE`[^1].
 >
 > - `boolean` variables should be prefixed with a verb, prefixed with `is`, `has`, `can`, etc.
 > - `number`, `string` or `vector` variables should use a simple noun or adjective.